Input device

 A common computer input device, a keyboard.
 A user presses a key which transfers information to a computer.

-In computing, an input device is a piece of equipment used to provide data and control signals to an information processing system, such as a computer or information appliance.
+In computing, an input device is a piece of equipment used to enter data and control signals to an information processing system, such as a computer or information appliance.
 Examples of input devices include keyboards, computer mice, scanners, cameras, joysticks, and microphones.

 Input devices can be categorized based on: